R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/_pages/people.md

 ### Buhle Ndweni
 [![styled-image](/assets/images/bNdweni.jpeg "Buhle Ndweni, MSc"){: .align-left style = "width: 10%;"}](/assets/images/bNdweni.jpeg "Buhle Ndweni")
 Buhle Ndweni is Co-chair and founding member of non-profit 'R for HTA in LMICs Chapter' that falls under the R-HTA Consortium in the UK.
 She holds an MSc Health Economics and Decision Modelling (MSc HEDM) from the University of Sheffield, UK.
 Ndweni is passionate about finding innovative solutions to improve access to affordable, equal, quality healthcare in LMICs.
 She is on a quest to make a significant contribution in healthcare development and investment across the African continent.
-You can access here LinkedIn profile [here](https://www.linkedin.com/in/buhle-n-04a5661a/).
+You can access her LinkedIn profile [here](https://www.linkedin.com/in/buhle-n-04a5661a/).

 ### Joshua Soboil
 [![styled-image](/assets/images/jSoboil.jpeg "Joshua Soboil, MPH"){: .align-left style = "width: 10%;"}](/assets/images/jSoboil.jpeg "Joshua Soboil")